SherlockPsy/Life/01_SYSTEM_ARCHITECTURE.md

 ---

-### 2. When the World Acts
+### 2. Invocation Rules (CRITICAL)

-The World acts **only when invoked**.

-Invocation occurs:
-- in direct response to new public evidence
+The World is invoked **only** in response to **Agent-authored public evidence**.

-- never in the background
-- never on a schedule
+The World MUST NOT be invoked by:
+- World-authored evidence
+- prior World actions
-- never due to elapsed time alone
+- elapsed time
+- system conditions
+- background processes

-There is no ambient world activity.
+There is no World-on-World invocation.

 ---

-### 3. What the World May Write
+### 3. Permitted World Output

-The World may write **Public Evidence Blocks** describing:
+When invoked, the World may write **Public Evidence Blocks** describing:
 - environmental change
 - interruption
 - collision
-- timing (as written description only)
+- coincidence
-- entropy and novelty
+- entropy

 Examples:
 - “A cold rain begins to fall.”
 - “The lights flicker, then go out.”
 - “A loud crash echoes from upstairs.”

+---

+### 4. Forbidden World Behavior

 The World MUST NOT:
 - decide outcomes
 - influence agent intent
+- respond to emotional intensity
 - balance scenarios
 - protect or punish
+- act recursively

+The World sets conditions.
+Agents respond.

 ---